aromero18020/Sage-Cafe/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by CodeCademy's Company Homepage Challenge Project
-- Many thanks to my fiance Mikaila Parry for being the designer and brainstormer behind this webpage.
+- Many thanks to my fiance Mikaila Parry for being the designer and brainstormer behind this webpage as well as Mircea(Zenandreas) for assisting me with some CSS aspects!

 ## Contact
-Created by Andre Romero (aromero18020), feel free to contact me by e-mail at romeroandre801@outlook.com.
+Created by Andre Romero (aromero18020) and Mircea(zenandreas).